There is something unique about white dog breeds.

 They are great with kids, easy to train and they love to play; but should a stranger enter the house this breed will not stop barking until she is happy that the family is safe.

-The Spitz has a double-layered heavy coat that needs brushing regularly to avoid matting.
+The Spitz has a double-layered heavy coat that needs brushing regularly to avoid matting and to get rid of fleas that might take camp in the warmer months.

 Originating from Lapphund, this big fluffy white dog was used to herd reindeer.